42-Madrid-HUB/42_MADRID_HUB/README.md

 Passing exams at 42 requires practice.
 We curate exam questions, solutions, and guidelines to help students prepare for evaluations and technical assessments.

-### 🎓 Gr4d3M3 Exam Simulator
+### 🎓 Gr4d3M3

-The well-known **Gr4d3M3** exam simulator allows students to practice for their exams by replicating the test environment and conditions, helping them prepare effectively for their assessments.
+The well-known **Gr4d3M3** allows students to practice for their exams by replicating the test environment and conditions, helping them prepare effectively for their assessments.

 ---